Rudra917/Network-Intrusion-Detection-System-NIDS-/README.md

 - 🧠 **IBM Watson Studio** – for model development and deployment
 - ☁️ **IBM Cloud Object Storage** – for dataset storage and handling

+**Languages & APIs Supported:**

+- cURL
+- Java
+- JavaScript
+- Python
+- Scala

+The model was deployed as a **REST API**, which can be consumed using any of these languages.

 **Dataset Used:**
 - 📊 **NSL-KDD Dataset (KDDTrain+)**
   Source: [Kaggle – NSL-KDD Dataset](https://www.kaggle.com/datasets/hassan06/nslkdd?select=KDDTrain%2B.txt)